Adversarial Patterns: Building Robust Android Malware Classifiers: Relevant Background

-\subsection{Example on android evasion attack}
+\subsection{Example on Android evasion attack}

-Here, we describe a simple experiment on the evasion attack of an android malware classifier to demonstrate the severity of an adversarial attack on the accuracy of a classifier.
-For building the android malware classifier, we use the Drebin dataset \cite{arp2014drebin}, which consists of $12000$ benign and $550$ malicious samples.
-We split the dataset into a train-test set and trained a linear support vector machine (LSVM).
-We obtain a classification accuracy of $95.04\%$ with an $89.09\%$ F1 score on the test set.
+In this section, we describe an experiment to demonstrate an evasion attack on an Android malware classifier using SecML \cite{melis2019secml}.
+To construct the classifier, we use the Drebin dataset \cite{arp2014drebin}, comprising $12000$ benign and $550$ malicious samples.
+After splitting the dataset into training testing sets, we train a linear support vector machine (LSVM).
+This model achieves a classification accuracy of $95.04\%$ and an $89.09\%$ F1 score on the test set.

-We produce adversarial samples against the SVM classifier using a gradient-based attack \cite{biggio2013evasion}.
-Drebin represents the android apps as one-hot encoded vectors of various permissions in \textit{AndroidManifest.xml}.
-Thus, at each iteration of the attack, we modify one feature of the android app from $0$ to $1$.
-It means that we add new features to an android app for its modification.
-Perturbation $\epsilon$ limits the number of features permitted for modification during an attack.
-To evaluate the robustness of the classifier against the evasion attack, we plot a security evaluation curve [See figure \ref{fig_securityEvaluation}] using SecML \cite{melis2019secml}.
+To generate adversarial samples against the SVM classifier, we use a gradient-based attack \cite{biggio2013evasion}.
+Drebin represents the Android applications as one-hot encoded vectors of various permissions within the \textit{AndroidManifest.xml}.
+Therefore, during each iteration of the attack, we modify one feature of the Android application from $0$ to $1$.
+This adds a new feature to an Android application for its modification.
+Perturbation $\epsilon$ limits the number of features permitted for modification during the attack.
+To assess the robustness of the classifier against evasion attacks, we plot a security evaluation curve [See figure \ref{fig_securityEvaluation}] using SecML \cite{melis2019secml}.
 The curve plots the classification accuracy against the increasing perturbation $\epsilon$ value.
 Figure \ref{fig_securityEvaluation} shows how changing a mere $12$ number of features reduces the classification accuracy of the classifier by half.
 This simple example model demonstrates that an evasion attack on malware classifiers is a significant security threat.